 - use real words (they don’t have to be the most complex form of the word, but make sure it is a real word)

-- imitate your babies sounds to encourage back and forth conversation when your baby is under 6-9 months, but make sure you are also using real sentences with grammar and real words.
+- imitate your baby’s sounds to encourage back and forth conversation when your baby is under 6-9 months, but make sure you are also using real sentences with grammar and real words.

 Remember to play and have fun with your baby!
 There are so many great things for her to learn.

-Not everyone will agree with me regarding baby talk and that is fine.
-Also, some of the ages I use in this article are meant to serve as guidelines.
-Let me know what your thoughts are in the comments below?
+Let me know what your thoughts are in the comments below!
 Will you or did you use baby talk?